 The teacher’s manual has daily lesson plans that are easy to follow with lessons for five days a week.
 Each week begins with a chart showing activities for the entire week.
 You will work primarily from the chart since many learning activities can be stated in just a few words on the chart without explanation.
 Activities that need explaining have a note on the chart that says “see notes.”
 For these, you will find the pertinent instructions under details for each day.
 Check off boxes on the charts makes it easy for you to keep track of what has been accomplished.
 While a materials list at the beginning of the book lists materials and resources that will be used repeatedly throughout the year—e.g., paper, colorful yarn, chalk, cotton balls, and stickers—there is also a short list at the beginning of each week listing any unusual items that will be needed such as playdough, letter-themed snack (e.g., a letter “b” snack such as bananas, bagels, or blueberries), or food coloring.
 Immediately below each week’s materials list are preparations that should be done in advance—generally one or two items such as pre-cutting items for an activity or planning a field trip.

-The basic package has the teacher’s manual, student sheets (that come in a packet), Hide ‘em in Your Heart audio two-CD set, Science Discovery Set (tweezers, magnifier, test tubes, and eyedropper), and a package of vehicle counters, plus the books Big Book of Things to Spot, Crossroads of Character, Richard Scarry’s What Do People Do All Day?, Big Thoughts for Little People, The Sailor Dog, and God’s Little Guidebooks.
+The package includes the teacher’s manual, student sheets, Hide ‘em in Your Heart audio two-CD set, Science Discovery Set (tweezers, magnifier, test tubes, and eyedropper), and a package of vehicle counters, plus the books Big Book of Things to Spot, Crossroads of Character, Richard Scarry’s What Do People Do All Day?, Big Thoughts for Little People, The Sailor Dog, and God’s Ten Good Rules.
+The package also includes a set of Pre-K Activity Cards, Kids Puzzle, Alphabet Puzzle Boards, Number Puzzle Boards and Pegs, an eight-inch pegboard, Lacing & Tracing Shapes set, and Fit-A-Space Puzzle and Stringing Activity kit.
+Many of these items are Lauri products, made of dense crepe rubber that is textured on one side.
+These materials are very durable and easy to handle.
+The Pre-K Activity Cards are written specifically for these hands-on resources.